CLICK TO JUMP TO:

 The sticks are made of polymers (rubbers, vinyls, resins, etc.) that are stable at a wide range of temperatures, but that are viscous and tacky enough to adhere to most surfaces when molten.
 Sticks come in a huge variety and are formulated to maintain a hold in different temperature ranges, onto different materials, or are made with novel characteristics, like metallic, glow in the dark, glitter, etc.

-The hot glue I used as a kid used to get yellow when it got too hot, saw a lot of UV, or just got old.
+The hot glue I used as a kid would get yellow when it got too hot, saw a lot of UV, or just got old.
 It may be a problem with low-temp sticks, but with the standard multi-temp sticks, I haven’t noticed the phenomenon in a long time.
 I found it funny that you can buy a non-yellowing formula stick that start out more yellow than any of the others.

 Now that you know a little bit about this wonderful stuff, here are my favorite ways to use it, along with a few hot glue do’s and don’ts.